 There are two main ways to buy your lift including your local stair lift company or from a stair lift manufacturer.
-Most stairlift manufactures including Bruno, Harmar, HandiCare, and Stannah work with a distributor network of local home lift companies.
-Acorn stairlifts sells directly to consumers with their own installers and service technicians.
+Most stairlift manufacturers including Bruno, Harmar, HandiCare, and Stannah work with a distributor network of local home lift companies.
+Acorn stairlifts sell directly to consumers with their own installers and service technicians.
 The price for the stairlift will be about the same for either route and should always be installed by a trained stairlift technician.

 Stair lift rentals

-Stair lift rentals are also an option for a temporary situation or short-term needs.
+Stair lift rentals are also an option for temporary situations or short-term needs.
 Renting a stair lift can save the cost of repairs and you won’t need to worry about selling it or removing it when you’re done with the lift.
 This is also helpful when it’s time to move or sell your house.
 While some stair lift companies provide rental lifts there is a limited number offering this type of service.
-In most cases, there will be a fee for the initial installation and then a monthly rental charge to keep the lift.
+In most cases, there will be a fee for the initial installation and a monthly rental charge to keep the lift.